JdeRobot/RoboticsAcademy/_pages/exercises/AutonomousCars/follow_line.md

 - **Zeigler-Nichols method**

 Zeigler-Nichols proposed closed loop methods for tuning the PID controller.
 Those are: continuous cycling method and damped oscillation method.
 The procedures for both methods are the same but their oscillation is different.
 Therefore, first we have to set the p-controller constant, Kp to a particular value while Ki and Kd values are zero.
-Proportional gain is increased until system oscillates at a constant amplitude.
+Proportional gain is increased until the system oscillates at a constant amplitude.

 ### Real Life Example